 - 6.03 Terms.
-The Board of Trustees shall be divided into classes, elected as hereinafter provided to terms of six (6) years each.
-No Trustee who is completing a full term, or a partial term of more than three (3) full years, shall be eligible for reelection until one (1) year has lapsed.
+The Board of Trustees shall be divided into classes, elected as hereinafter provided to terms of three (3) years each.
+No Trustee, unless completing the partial term of a former Trustee, may serve more than four (4) consecutive terms.
 The term limitation may be suspended by the Board of Trustees by a resolution adopted by a majority vote of the Board of Trustees attending the meeting of the Board of Trustees at which such resolution is presented for adoption by the Committee on Trustees, provided a quorum is present at such meeting.
 The term of office of the President of the College as a Trustee shall coincide with the President's term as President of the College. - 6.04 Responsibilities.
 The Board of Trustees shall oversee the general policies of the College, as well as provide guidance and support to ensure the continued long-term strength of the College.
 The Board of Trustees shall establish the goals of the College, and shall set forth both the short and long-range plans requisite to accomplishing such goals. - 6.05 Removal.
 The Board of Trustees reserves the right at any time to remove for cause, by a two-thirds (2/3) vote of the members of the Board of Trustees then in office, any member of the Board of Trustees.
 Cause may include, but not be limited to, the failure by any member of the Board of Trustees to attend three (3) consecutive regular meetings without reasonable excuse.